rcya1/rcya1.github.io/_pages/about.md

 title: "About Me"
 ---

 Hi, I'm Ryan!
-I'm currently attending the Massachusetts Institute of Technology (Class of 2025) studying Course 6-3 (Computer Science and Engineering).
+I'm currently attending the Massachusetts Institute of Technology (Class of 2025) majoring in Course 6-3 (Computer Science and Engineering) with a minor in Course 18 (Mathematics).
 I attended Union County Magnet High School from 2017-2021.

 Besides computer science, I'm also interested in math, robotics, playing video games, buildilng / programming random hobby projects, solving Rubik's cubes, and much more!

+## Experience

+### Software Engineering Internship at Conservation X Labs (January 2022)

+Developed the frontend dashboard for [Sentinel](https://conservationxlabs.com/sentinel), a device that uses artificial intelligence to recognize animal species for conservation efforts.
+The device plugs into existing camera hardware and runs customizable machine learning models on the field to analyze images and send that data over the cloud to conservationists.
+I worked with React, Redux, MUI, MySQL, Firebase, Figma, and Stripe in a team of 4 people for a month.

 ## Massachusetts Institute of Technology

 ### Notable Coursework

+**Freshman Spring**
+- 6.036 - Introduction to Machine Learning
+- 6.009 - Fundamentals of Programming
+- 6.004 - Computation Structures
+- 18.600 - Probability and Random Variables

 **Freshman Fall**
 - 6.046 - Design and Analysis of Algorithms
+- 18.06 - Linear Algebra
 - 8.02 - Electricity and Magnetism
-- 18.06 - Linear Algebra

 **Prior Credit**
 - 18.02 - Multivariable Calculus